tpoisot/ms_spegen_cooc/intro.md

 co-occurrence in empirical communities.

-Network theory offers powerful tools to characterize the complexity of ecological communities [@pro05] and the degree of specialisation of the species within them [@poi12c].
+Network theory offers powerful tools to characterize the complexity of ecological communities [@pro05] and the associated degree of species specialisation within them [@poi12c].
 In a species interaction network, each species is a node, and each interaction is an edge, connecting a pair of nodes.
 From a network perspective, measuring the specificity of a species can be performed by counting the number of links it has with other species, or to study the distribution of the strengths of such links [@poi12c].
 Previous